ShrineFox/VinesauceVODClipper/README.md

 - Upload the clips to Google Drive and then you're done.

 ## How it works
 Basically, ffmpeg snips all the audio and video tracks between the specified timestamps and saves them to a new file.
-The data is more or less unaltered, however it will try to adjust the timestamps of the new file so that it doesn't confuse video players/editors.
+The data is more or less unaltered, thus preserving video quality.
 This doesn't always work perfectly due to missing I-Frames in the beginning of the video, so the first second or two may appear blank, glitched, or frozen.
 You can account for this by providing starting timestamps that are **slightly earlier in the video** than you actually need.

 ## Re-encoding clips
 If for some reason editing software still doesn't play friendly with the clip, you can try re-encoding it using the ``Tools > Re-Encode Clips`` option.
 Note that there may possibly be quality loss as a result.

+## Avoid Negative Timestamps
+Some video editors/players will expect the original length of the video, causing the clip to appear much longer than it is.
+By default, this program tries to correct that by setting the "Avoid Negative Timestamps" setting to "make zero."
+You can change the mode by hovering over ``Tools > Avoid Negative Timestamps`` and choosing from the following:
+- ``make_non_negative`` shifts timestamps to make them non-negative.
+- ``make_zero`` shifts timestamps so that the first timestamp is ``0``.
+- ``auto`` enables shifting when required by the target format.
+Using this setting may cause audio/video tracks to become slightly desynced from one another.
+This can be manually corrected in i.e. Adobe Premiere by right clicking and unlinking the tracks, and then moving them manually until they align again.
+However, if accuracy is a concern, you may want to disable this setting by unchecking the checkbox.